duleorlovic/blog/_posts/2016-04-12-rails-tips.markdown

   `weekday = t.to_a[6]`

 * `enum status: [:paused]` should be type integer, or it will return nil
-* if you have `/home/orlovic/.rvm/gems/ruby-2.2.4/gems/mysql2-0.4.4/lib/mysql2.rb:31:in
-  `require': libmysqlclient.so.18: cannot open shared object file: No such file or directory - /home/orlovic/.rvm/gems/ruby-2.2.4/gems/mysql2-0.4.4/lib/mysql2/mysql2.so (LoadError)` than simply `gem uninstall mysql2;gem install mysql2`

 * params usually need to be striped, so you can use this code to get rid of all unnecessary spaces